ashmitiscodingpython/MAGIC/README.md

 # MAGIC
-choose a fruit, answer some questions and the fruit in your mind is before you!!
+Choose a fruit, answer some questions and the fruit in your mind is shown before you!